GMS

 GP Agreement 2023

-Department of Health modelling indicates that approximately 340,000 individuals are likely to take up eligibility for a Doctor Only Visit Card under the expansion of care to those earning no more than the median income.
-This number is in addition to the estimated 78,000 children who it is projected will become eligible under the expansion of care to all children aged 6 and 7 who will receive GMS services in accordance with the terms of the Form of Agreement with Registered Medical Practitioners for the Provision of GMS Services to Child Patients Aged Under 8 Years.
+Department of Health modelling indicated that approximately 340,000 individuals were likely to take up eligibility for a Doctor Only Visit Card under the expansion of care to those earning no more than the median income.
+This number is in addition to the estimated 78,000 children who it is projected would become eligible under the expansion of care to all children aged 6 and 7 who will receive GMS services in accordance with the terms of the Form of Agreement with Registered Medical Practitioners for the Provision of GMS Services to Child Patients Aged Under 8 Years.

 Assignment of Patients Under GMS Contracts

-Under current GMS and DVC Contract Terms the HSE have the ability to assign patients to a GP Practice.
-The current level of assignments is circa 7,500 per annum.
-As part of the GP Agreement 2023 the table below sets out the maximum patient assignment arrangements which will apply to those GPs who sign up to the Agreement.
-Contact the IMO if additional patients are assigned to your panel.
+Prior to the 2023 Agreement, under GMS and DVC Contract Terms the HSE had the ability to assign patients to a GP Practice.
+The previous level of assignments was circa 7,500 per annum.
+The table below sets out the maximum patient assignments that apply to those GPs that signed up to the new agreement.
+It is advisable to contact the IMO for support if additional patients are assigned to your panel.

 Max panel size remains at 2,200 patients.
 In exceptional circumstances where the additional patients under this Agreement brings the GPs list over 2,200 this will be considered on a GP by GP basis.